 But China is a great place to learn other languages too.
-While you obviously want to spend most your time practising your tones, characters and Chinese vocab, there’s nothing stopping you from having an extra hobby and picking up another language on the side.
+While you obviously want to spend most of your time practicing your tones, characters and Chinese vocab, there’s nothing stopping you from having an extra hobby and picking up another language on the side.

-French narrows out German on our list to come in as the 5th best language to learn in China.
-The language of love obviously doesn’t rank highly in terms of access to French speaking countries (in proximity to China) and has no lingual overlap with Chinese.
+French narrows out German on our list as the 5th best language to learn in China.
+The language of love obviously doesn’t rank highly in terms of access to French-speaking countries (in proximity to China) and has no lingual overlap with Chinese.

 The other great thing about learning French in China is that the Alliance Francaise language institute network is super affordable in China.
-A ten week semester of classes twice a week will only set you back about 1,800 RMB (USD $300) and which really is a real bargain!
-Alliance Francaise has centers is many cities in China including Beijing, Chengdu, Chongqing, Dalian, Hangzhou, Guangzhou, Hong Kong, Jinan, Macau, Nanjing, Shanghai, Tianjin, Wuhan and Xi’an.
+A ten-week semester of classes twice a week costs about 1,800 RMB (USD $300) and which is a real bargain!
+Alliance Francaise has centers in many cities in China including Beijing, Chengdu, Chongqing, Dalian, Hangzhou, Guangzhou, Hong Kong, Jinan, Macau, Nanjing, Shanghai, Tianjin, Wuhan and Xi’an.

-In terms of learning Vietnamese in China you’ll want to look at basing yourself in the south of China in Sichuan, Yunnan and Guangxi where many Vietnamese students are studying degree programs.
+In terms of learning Vietnamese in China, you’ll want to look at basing yourself in the south of China in Sichuan, Yunnan and Guangxi where many Vietnamese students are studying degree programs.
 Vietnam is also just across the southern border of Guangxi Province and a cheap option for travel.
-A visa is required for most nationalities to travel into Vietnam which is a slight downside.
+A visa is required for most nationalities to travel into Vietnam which is a slight drawback.

 On the job opportunity front, Vietnamese is also not a bad language to learn.
 Vietnam has a young population and a dynamic economy that is behind China in terms of development but moving quickly in the right direction.
 A lot of international companies, including Intel and Samsung, are relocating their manufacturing facilities from China to Vietnam.
-It’s safe to say that there wouldn’t be not too many foreigners out there who can speak English, Vietnamese and Chinese so finding a job should be well in reach.
+It’s safe to say that there wouldn’t be too many foreigner professionals who can speak English, Vietnamese and Chinese so finding a job should be well within reach.
 All three languages are certainly going to help with a potential switch to living and working in Vietnam.
-Also don’t forget the amazing coffee culture, French bakeries and the friendly locals!
+Also don’t forget the amazing coffee culture, French bakeries, and the friendly locals!

-From the peninsular once known as the Hermit Kingdom of north-east Asia, Korean comes in as number one and ticks all the boxes in our countdown for the best alternative language to learn in China!
-South Korea is highly accessible from China (a relatively cheap two hour flight from most major cities on the north east coast of China) and 90-days visa free for many foreign passport holders.
+From the peninsula once known as the Hermit Kingdom of north-east Asia, Korean comes in as number one and ticks all the boxes in our countdown for the best alternative language to learn in China!
+South Korea is highly accessible from China (a relatively cheap two-hour flight from most major cities on the northeast coast of China) and 90-days visa-free for many foreign passport holders.
 If you want to go work in South Korea, both Chinese and Korean language skills are a big plus for finding a job too.

 South Korean students tend to be the dominant foreign student demographic on campus in China and especially in Tianjin, Dalian, Beijing, Qingdao, Shanghai and Nanjing.
-You’ll even find North Korea students on campus at BLCU in Beijing and North Korean restaurants in many major Chinese cities!
-However best to hang out with Koreans south of the border, and especially as those from the North aren’t allowed smart phones or WeChat.
+You’ll even find North Korean students on campus at BLCU in Beijing and North Korean restaurants in many major Chinese cities!
+However best to hang out with Koreans south of the border, and especially as those from the North aren’t allowed smartphones or WeChat.

 However, given that South Korean students have already hit critical mass in most universities, and because Korean students who study in China are not English majors, they do tend to socialise in their own social circles.
 However, if you can speak some Korean you’ll be instantly welcomed to join your Korean classmates for Friday night drinks.
 China has a great supply of Korean restaurants and there’s nothing better than going out with your Korean classmates for Korean BBQ, Soju drinking, drinking games and lots of selfies!